 - In a Large Pot, saute' onions and bacon until onions are glossy.
-No need for oil, the bacon will do to keep the onions moist
+No need for oil, the bacon will keep the onions moist

-- add the water, all of the seasonings, soy sauce, and ham hocks. bring to a boil for 10 minutes.
+- add the water, bouillon cubes, all of the seasonings, soy sauce, and ham hocks. bring to a boil for 10 minutes.
 Simmer for 30 minutes covered.

-- add Sauerkraut, apples, juniper berries, vinegar, wine and continue to simmer covered for 2 hours.
+- add Sauerkraut, juniper berries, bay leaf, vinegar, wine and continue to simmer covered for 2 hours.
 If the liquid-juice starts to evaporate a little after about an hour during cooking.
 Add 1 cup water.

-- add butter, potatoes and brown sugar.
+- add butter, apples, potatoes and brown sugar.
 Simmer for another 15 minutes

 - and polish sausage.
 Simmer for 10 minutes.
 You don't want the sausage to get too soft and mushy.
 That is why we put it in at the end.
 You can check the taste if you need more garlic.

 - while stirring, sprinkle the instant mashed potatoes in.
 When desired thickness has acquired stop adding.
 You just want a slight thickness, not watery and not thick like mashed potatoes.

 - Your sauerkraut should have a nice golden brown color when done!

 - ***NOTE*** Instead of instant mashed potatoes you can make a rue with butter and flour or just mash a few of the potatoes.
 It's all pretty much preference and what you have in the cabinet.